open-contracting/kingfisher-process/docs/querying-data.rst

 .. tip:: Rendering JSON using Redash

-  If you are using Redash, you can render the results of a query as pretty printed and collapsible JSON by clicking the '+ New Visualization' button, setting the visualization type to 'table' and setting the data column to display as JSON.
+  If you are using OCP's Redash instance, you can render the results of a query as pretty printed and collapsible JSON by clicking the '+ New Visualization' button, setting the visualization type to 'table' and setting the data column to display as JSON.

 Calculate the total value of completed tenders in a collection
 --------------------------------------------------------------